 How to write a commit message

-When you contribute code to the PrestaShop project (through Github), we ask that you strictly use the PrestaShop way of writing a commit message.
-This way, when building the code history, your commit message will fit nicely with the ones from the PrestaShop developers.
+When you contribute code to the PrestaShop project (through Github), we ask that you strictly use the PrestaShop way of writing a commit name.
+This way, when building the code history, your commit message will fit nicely with the ones from others contributors and from the PrestaShop developers.

-Commit messages must be in English, and have to be formatted like this:
+The commit's name must be in English, and should be formatted like this:

 The category is the portion of the project to which your changes apply to.

 |CO||The core of the software itself: classes, controllers, etc.|